mediamonks/muban/README.md

   on the blocks entry in the json data file.
 * `src/app/style` Folder containing global styles.
 All components will include their own stylesheet.
 * `src/app/style/main.scss` Main stylesheet file, only for setting up global styles.
 * `src/data` The yaml files for all preview pages.
-Each json file corresponds with a page.
+Each yaml file corresponds with a page.
 Using a `.` in the filename will allow to group alternative variations for a single page.
-E.g. `home.json` is the main page, and `home.alt.json` is an alternative version that can be visited via the overview page.
+E.g. `home.yaml` is the main page, and `home.alt.yaml` is an alternative version that can be visited via the overview page.
 * `.modernizrrc` config file for Modernizrrc used by `modernizr-loader`, config rules can be found [here](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json).